 Alternative 3.
 Distribute golden tilefish gear specific endorsements for snapper-grouper permit holders that qualify under the eligibility requirements stated below.
 Only snapper-grouper permit holders with a golden tilefish longline endorsement or a golden tilefish hook and line endorsement associated with their snapper-grouper permit will be allowed to target golden tilefish.
-The commercial quota would be allocated as 10% to those holding golden tilefish hook and line endorsements.
+The commercial quota would be allocated as 10% to those holding golden tilefish hook and line endorsements and 90% to those holding golden tilefish longline endorsements.
 Also, change the start date to August 1st.
 Logbooks to check catch history and trip tickets to verify.